SARA (State Authorization Reciprocity Agreements) Process for Resolving Complaints and Conflicts

 c.
 The State Portal Entity is responsible for conducting the investigation and resolution of Complaints that are not resolved at the institutional level.
 The SARA State Portal Entity may enlist the assistance of other responsible entities in the State in carrying out the work of Complaint resolution.
 EXPLANATORY NOTES: If a Home State does not currently handle investigations and consumer protection for all of its Distance Education providers, will the Home State need to start doing that?
 Yes.
 SARA centralizes primary responsibility for problem-solving in the Home State, therefore the Home State needs to be prepared to handle a larger volume of communication and issues for its domiciled, SARA-participating providers, even as its work with providers based in other States decreases.
 See federal rules for possible additional requirements.

 d.
 The State Portal Entity is ultimately responsible for ensuring that a valid complaint results in proper redress.
-The State Portal Entity may delegate responsibility to investigate and resolve such Complaints to another government agency (e.g., a Board of Regents) or to a special body created to handle SARA Complaints for a group of Institutions, but must have and retain the function of hearing any appeals from decisions made by other agencies.
-The SARA State Portal Entity cannot merely have advisory powers; it must have the formal authority to provide final resolution of SARA-related Complaints and ultimately to remove any Institution, public or private, from the state’s list of SARA-eligible providers if that Institution fails to abide by SARA policies.
+The SARA State Portal Entity may delegate responsibility to investigate and resolve such Complaints to another government agency (e.g., a Board of Regents) or to a special body created to handle SARA Complaints for a group of Institutions, but must have and retain the function of hearing any appeals from decisions made by other agencies.
+The SARA State Portal Entity cannot merely have advisory powers; it must have the formal authority to provide final resolution of SARA-related Complaints and ultimately to remove any Institution, public or independent, from the state’s list of SARA-eligible providers if that Institution fails to abide by SARA policies.

 e.
-No SARA Member State, gives up its ability to investigate misrepresentation, fraud or other illegal activity by Institutions based in other states, including SARA-participating Institutions.
+No SARA Member State gives up its ability to investigate misrepresentation, fraud or other illegal activity by Institutions based in other states, including SARA-participating Institutions.

 f.
 SARA Member States retain the ability to use any of their general-purpose criminal or consumer protection laws against an Institution that violates those laws.
 State oversight of distance education delivered by a SARA-participating Institution to students in any SARA Member State is centralized by SARA policy in the college’s Home State.